-Depression can be the result of a host of factors (impaired hormonal states, nutrient deficiency, substandard diet, adrenal fatigue, lack of exercise, failed life aspirations, etc).
-Many of these reasons would not require Cymbalta and would be worth investigating with non-drug-based therapies.2
+Depression can be the result of a host of factors (impaired hormonal states, nutrient deficiency, substandard diet, adrenal fatigue, lack of exercise, failed life aspirations, hypoglycemia, toxic exposures, etc).
+Many of these reasons would not require Cymbalta at all and would be worth investigating with the appropriate non-drug-based therapies.2

 Does Your Diagnosis Require Cymbalta?

-Alternative to Meds has more than 15 years of experience in the processes of Cymbalta tapering, weaning, and titration.
+Alternative to Meds has nearly 20 years of experience in the processes of Cymbalta tapering, weaning, and titration.
 Using Holistic and Environmental Medicine, we have published evidence demonstrating that a majority (over 77%) stopping antidepressants and finding alternative pathways to health actually have fewer symptoms, and feel better than when they were still taking antidepressant medications.

 15 Years Experience by Professionals Who Understand Your Journey.

-Inappropriate prescribing of antidepressants has become a subject of concern, according to research published by the American Psychological Association, that shows a high volume of antidepressant prescriptions are not actually written by mental health professionals.2
+Inappropriate prescribing of antidepressants has become a subject of concern, according to research published by the American Psychological Association, which shows a high volume of antidepressant prescriptions come from practitioners who are not mental health professionals.2

-For many, the prescription was an inappropriate response to their condition or initial symptoms.
-In fact, according to a study by Keks et al in 2016, the researchers found that up to 66% of antidepressant users find the antidepressant did not alleviate their depression.1
+For many, the prescription was an inappropriate or premature response to their condition or initial symptoms.
+In fact, according to a study by Keks et al in 2016, researchers found that up to 66% of antidepressant users find the antidepressant did not alleviate their depression.1

 Something incredible to imagine is that the CDC reports in their 2020 Product Data Brief #377 that approximately 25% of American women over 60 are taking antidepressants.
 As are about 13% of all Americans aged 18 and over.
 And, these numbers are climbing.4 As cited above, the vast majority do not recover or get relief even if they try switching to another antidepressant or several, without success.
 And so they may decide to stop.

 But are these patients told about what to expect during discontinuation syndrome?
 We know that typically, clients who come to us for help were never told how to stop, nor what to expect when they did, even though it is the law to give proper information to patients before a person consents to accept a prescription.5